gopartyparrot/doc/src/guide/stake-pool.md

 ![](./spool/deposit-sol.png)

-Enter the amount of SOL from you'd like to deposit:
+Enter the amount of SOL you want to deposit:

 ![](./spool/deposit-sol-amount.png)

-prtSOL would increase in value as more block rewards have accrued in the stake pool.
-You might get slightly less prtSOL for the amount SOL you put in.
-When redeeming prtSOL for SOL, you'd get your deposited SOL back, plus SOL block rewards.
+prtSOL will increase in value as block rewards accrue in the stake pool.
+Therefore, as time passes you will receive slightly less prtSOL for the same amount of SOL that you deposit.
+When redeeming prtSOL for SOL, you will get your deposited SOL back plus the block rewards that have accrued.

-Note: There is no fees for deposit, but a 0.1% withdrawl fee.
+Note: There are no fees for depositing, but there is a 0.1% withdrawl fee.
 0.1% is roughly equal to 1 epoch worth of rewards, or about 3 days.
-The withdrawal fee protects the pool from users that stake SOL, and immediately withdraw the SOL from the pool into an activated stake account.
+The withdrawal fee protects the pool from users that stake SOL and immediately withdraw the SOL from the pool into an activated stake account.

 ## Deposit Staked SOL

 Another way to join the pool is to use the SOL you've already staked with another validator.
-You can join a stake pool, immediately get prtSOL, without having to wait for at least 2 epochs to unstake, restake.
+You can join a stake pool, immediately receive prtSOL, and restake without having to wait for at least 2 epochs to unstake.

 (TODO.
 Launching soon.)